How to Apply

 Request Letters of Reference

 A minimum of three (3) letters of reference are recommended with a maximum of five (5) letters allowed through the CASPA application.
 Letters of reference from a physician assistant, a physician, and a person who can speak to the applicant's academic potential, such as a science professor or academic advisor, are strongly preferred.
 Letters from prior employers, professional colleagues, and mentors are also acceptable.
 Letters from applicant's healthcare provider(s), families & friends would NOT be considered.
 Letters of reference should speak directly to the applicant's alignment with the mission and goals of our program.
-In order to be considered in our review, letters of reference must be received in CASPA by August 1, 2021.
+In order to be considered in our review, letters of reference must be received in CASPA by the time of application submission.